What Is a Trading Journal?

 Did you follow your entry criteria, or did you jump in early?

-Did you respect your stop loss, or did you move it?
+Did you respect your stop, or did you move it?

-Did you hit your target, or did you exit because you saw a little green and got scared?
+Did you hit your target, or did you exit early because you saw a little green and got nervous?

 The gap between your plan and your execution tells you everything.
-If you planned a 3R trade but walked out with 1R, you left money on the table.
-If your stop was at -1R but you actually lost -4R, you have a stop loss problem — not a strategy problem.
+If you planned a 3R trade and walked out with 1R, you left money on the table.
+If your stop was at -1R and you actually lost -4R, you have a stop loss execution problem.

 How You Felt

-Write down your emotional state.
-Before the trade.
-During it.
-After it.
+Write down your emotional state before, during, and after the trade.

 Were you confident?
 Anxious?
 Bored?
 Frustrated from the last trade?
 Chasing because you missed a move?

-When you tag your trades by emotion and then run the numbers, you will discover things like:
+When you tag your trades by emotion and run the numbers, you'll find patterns like:

-Trades taken in a state of FOMO lose money 80% of the time
+Trades taken in a state of FOMO lose 80% of the time

 Your best trades happen when you feel calm and patient

-On days you skip your morning routine, your win rate drops off a cliff
+On days you skip your morning routine, your win rate falls off a cliff

-These are not hypothetical examples.
-Real traders discover these exact patterns in their data.
+Real traders find these patterns in their data.

 What You Learned

-"I followed my plan perfectly.
-The setup just did not work today.
-That is okay."
+"I followed my plan.
+The setup didn't work today.
+That's okay."

 "I moved my stop because I panicked.
-If I had held, I would have hit my target."
+If I'd held, I'd have hit target."

-"This was a boredom trade.
+"Boredom trade.
 No real setup.
-I need to walk away when the market is slow."
+I need to walk away when the tape is slow."

 7 Ways a Trading Journal Makes You a Better Trader

-1. Spot Patterns You Cannot See in Real Time
+1. Spot Patterns You Can't See in Real Time

-When you log every trade the same way, patterns emerge.
-You start to see which days of the week are your worst.
+When every trade gets logged the same way, patterns start jumping out.
+You see which days of the week are your worst.
 Which time windows are profitable.
-Which setups make money and which ones bleed.
+Which setups print and which ones bleed.

-One trader discovered that every Monday was a red day.
+One trader figured out every Monday was a red day.
 Why?
-After a long weekend, they came back too aggressive and put on too much size.
-They never would have noticed that without a journal.
+Long weekend, came back too aggressive, sized up too fast.
+He'd never noticed it without the journal.

-Another trader found that all their profits came before 10:30 AM.
+Another trader found all his profits came before 10:30 AM ET.
 Everything after that was giving money back.
 The journal made it obvious.
-They adjusted and their results improved immediately.
+He adjusted — and his results changed inside a month.

 2. Stop the Emotional Spiral

 A bad trade happens.
 Then another.
-Suddenly you are revenge trading, sizing up to make it back, and your $500 loss is a $2,500 loss.
+Suddenly you're revenge trading, sizing up to "make it back," and your $500 loss is a $2,500 disaster.

-First, it creates awareness.
+First, awareness.
 When you check in with yourself every 15 to 30 minutes — "How am I feeling right now?
-Am I on tilt?" — you catch the spiral before it gets bad.
+Am I on tilt?" — you catch the spiral before it goes off the rails.

-Second, it creates a dollar cost for emotional trading.
-When your data shows that revenge trades lose money 85% of the time, you think twice before clicking.
+Second, a dollar cost.
+When the data shows revenge trades lose 85% of the time, you think twice before clicking.

 Maybe your pullback strategy has a 60% win rate and a strong profit factor.
 Maybe your reversal strategy has a 25% win rate and is deep in the red.
-Without a journal, you would keep running both.
-With a journal, you cut the loser and double down on the winner.
+Without a journal, you keep running both.
+With one, you cut the loser and double down on the winner.

 4. Fix Your Position Sizing

-Inconsistent position sizing is one of the most common problems traders face — and one of the hardest to spot without data.
+Inconsistent sizing is one of the most common problems traders have — and one of the hardest to spot without data.

-Here is why that matters: when your sizing is all over the place, your results become meaningless.
-You cannot tell if a losing week was caused by bad setups or one oversized trade.
+When your sizing is all over the place, your results are meaningless.
+You can't tell if a losing week came from bad setups or one oversized trade.

-A trading journal tracks your risk per trade.
+A trading journal tracks your risk per trade in R terms.
 It shows you exactly where oversizing hurt you and where consistent risk would have kept you in the game.

 5. Build Real Discipline

-When you know every trade will be logged — the good, the bad, and the embarrassing — you think more carefully before you click.
+When you know every trade gets logged — the good, the bad, and the embarrassing — you think more carefully before clicking.

-There is something powerful about having to write down "I took a trade with no setup because I was bored."
+Being forced to write down: "I took a trade with no setup because I was bored" changes behavior.
 You do it once.
 Maybe twice.
-By the third time, you stop.
-Because you are tired of writing the same mistake.
+By the third time, you stop, tired of writing the same mistake.

 6. Track the Metrics That Actually Matter

-Win rate — what percentage of your trades are winners?
+Win rate — what percentage of your trades win?

 Average win vs. average loss — are your winners bigger than your losers?

 Profit factor — total profits divided by total losses.
-Above 1.0 means you are net positive.
+Above 1.0 means you're net positive.

-R multiple — how much did you make relative to what you risked?
+R multiple — how much you made relative to what you risked

 Maximum drawdown — how deep did you go in a losing stretch?

-Trade expectancy — the expected return on your next trade based on your track record
+Trade expectancy — your expected return per trade based on your track record

-7. Know When to Trade and When to Stop
+7. Know When to Trade and When to Walk Away

-Time-of-day data is one of the most eye-opening things a trading journal reveals.
+Time-of-day data is one of the most useful things a journal shows you.

-Many traders discover that most of their profits come from the first 90 minutes of the session.
+A lot of traders find out most of their profits come from the first 90 minutes of the session.
 Everything after that is flat or negative.
-Some find that specific 15-minute windows consistently cost them money.
+Some find specific 15-minute windows that consistently cost them money.

-When you see that data, the decision is simple.
-Trade your good hours.
-Stop trading your bad hours.
-Your P&L improves without changing anything about your strategy.
+When you see that data, the decision is simple: trade your good hours, skip your bad ones.
+Your P&L improves without changing your strategy.

 "I Tried Journaling Before and Quit" — Why This Time Is Different

-If you have tried keeping a trading journal in the past — a spreadsheet, a notebook, a Word document — and it fell apart, you are not alone.
+If you've tried keeping a journal in the past — a spreadsheet, a notebook, a Word doc — and it fell apart, you're not alone.
 Most traders have been there.

 Manually entering every trade into a spreadsheet is exhausting.
-Building formulas to calculate your metrics is tedious.
+Building formulas to calculate your metrics is a chore.
 Organizing screenshots across folders is a mess.
-By the time you finish logging, you have no energy left to actually review anything.
+By the time you finish logging, you have zero energy left to review anything.

 And after a bad day — the day you need to journal the most — the last thing you want to do is sit down and type out everything that went wrong.